sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

         aiding_alignment_var = [Ca, Cb, Cg]

-Where `A, B, G` are the lever arm values in metres, and `Ca, Cb, Cg` are the individual varaince values for the :math:`{\psi}`, :math:`{\theta}`, :math:`{\phi}` rotations respectively.
+Where `A, B, G` are the aligment angles in degrees, and `Ca, Cb, Cg` are the individual variance values for the :math:`{\psi}`, :math:`{\theta}`, :math:`{\phi}` rotations respectively.

 Indirectly via the config file
 ------------------------------

-The alignment and variances can set via config file of the INS.
-This requires two sets of commands.
+Alternatively, the alignment and variances can be set via the INS’ config file.
+Again, this requires two sets of commands.

 The first set need to be placed in the SDK code: